kriszyp/lmdb-js/README.md

 groupsStore.put('some-group', { groupData: moreData });
 ```
 Both these puts will be batched and committed in the same transaction in the next event turn.
-Also, you can start a transaction from one store and make writes from any of the stores in that same environment (and they will be a part of the same transaction:
+Also, you can start a transaction from one store and make writes from any of the stores in that same environment (and they will be a part of the same transaction):
 ```
 rootStore.transactionAsync(() => {
 	usersStore.put('some-user', { data: userInfo });